PrisWen/100-days-of-code/README.md

 **Thoughts :** Hope this will be exciting, will help me in learning Data Science in a more effective way .

+## Day 1 : Apr 27 , 2020 | Introduction Pytho,n rmotr.com Data Science with Python Course

+**Today's Progress :** I started to learn with a video.
+"Data Analysis with Python - Full Course for Beginners (Numpy, Pandas, Matplotlib, Seaborn)"
+This material is created for our [Data Science with Python Course](https://rmotr.com/data-science-python-course) I was working in the Exercises_1

+**Thoughts :** I thought I would finish the whole exercise but I had a good progress

+## Day 2 : Apr 28 , 2020 | Working with Pyspark

+**Today's Progress :** I had to do my homework related with Big Data.
+I learned Pyspark

+**Thoughts :** I have worked with 5 million data.
+Pyspark is great

+## Day 3 : Apr 29 , 2020 |  Introduction Python, rmotr.com Data Science with Python Course

+**Today's Progress :** I finished exercise 1 bike store sales

+**Thoughts :** I understand more about numpy, pandas a and matplotlib